Tattzy25/Bridgett/README.md

 ## 📄 License

-This project is for educational and personal use.
 Please respect the terms of service of all integrated APIs.

----

-**Note**: Remember to set up your environment variables each time you start a new development session due to WebContainer limitations.